M-Helmy/m-helmy.github.io/_posts/2020-05-07-Drupal 8 Clearing the Cache.md

 ## Clearing the Cache Without Drupal 8 GUI <br/>

-Using the rebuild script
+Using the rebuild script<br/>
 Open settings.php (/sites/default/settings.php) in any text editor.
-Add this line to the end of the file and save it:
+Add this line to the end of the file and save it:<br/>

 {: .box-error}
 $settings['rebuild_access'] = TRUE;<br/>